simprl/react-ghost/README.md

 ```

 So we tested logic of application.
-After business logic implemented you can add thin layer of UI using react components.
+After business logic implemented, you can add thin layer of UI using react components.

 ## Requirements
 Support all react versions from 16 and later